 Ask for Help

 Changing the way you think is easier said than done and can seem overwhelming if you don't have the right tools.
 Luckily, Tyler is here to help you on your journey to a more positive mindset in and out of the saddle.
-Tyler is currently finishing her doctorate in Sports Psychology and is taking new clients in the Chester County, PA area at a discounted rate because she needs more in person hours to finish her degree.
-She also does virtual sessions if you are further away and interested.
+Tyler is a Doctor of Sport and Performance Psychology, open for business with virtual sessions to fit the busy Equestrian lifestyle.
 Tyler's passion for lifelong learning has given her a wealth of knowledge that she shares with her clients and gives them actionable advice so they can apply it to their life.